Trisha received $100,000 from Shark Tank investors Lori Greiner and Mark Cuban for ReThink, the app she created to stop cyberbullying!

 I love that it puts the responsibility on the bullies, not on the victim.

 Yes, it seems wrong to put the burden on the victim, rather than on targeting the problem at the source, which is really the bully.
-If you really want a long-term solution and not a band-aid, you need to go back to where the problem starts, and the problem starts with the bully.
+If you really want a long-term solution to stop cyberbullying, and not a band-aid, you need to go back to where the problem starts, and the problem starts with the bully.
 It’s just a lot smarter to target there rather than trying to help the victim after they’re already crippled.

 What has been the hardest part of making ReThink happen so far?